olooney/symbol/README.md

 Clients that require reversability can simply restrict themselves to identifiers under 10 characters: annoying, but not a deal breaker.

-What do you *DO* with a library like this?
-The next obvious step would be to provide a key/value data structure, although in C++ std::map<Symbol, T> would probably work fine.
+What do you *do* with a library like this?
+The next obvious step would be to provide a key/value data structure, although `std::map<Symbol, T>` would probably work fine.
 Such a map could be used as a symbol table, perhaps for a custom language.
 Or, since symbols can be reliably encoded across different machines, you could use it as the basis of a binary wire protocol or file